tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night.md

 *“Of course not,"* I answered.

-*“From an infant… No, from any human alive, I have never heard anything like this my entire life,"* she continued. *"I wonder..."*
+*“From an infant… No, from any person, I have never heard anything like this my entire life,"* she continued. *"I wonder..."*

 She went silent for a while, then asked me if we could come in for more tests tomorrow night.